StefanoChiodino/stefano-chiodino-uk/content/delete-all-google-stored-passwords.md

 I was trying to delete all the passwords stored in google at [Google passwords](https://passwords.google.com), way too many to do manually!

-Couldn’t find a solution online so here is my easy one:
+Couldn't find a solution online so here is my easy one:

 - Go to [Google passwords](https://passwords.google.com), sign in to your account.
 - Open the development tools in your browser, usually with F12\.
 I’ve used Chrome.